-Department To carry out the provisions in this policy, the police department Regulations Manual shall compile and maintain a manual that describes and sets forth sure compliance with state law regarding racial profiling.
+The chief of police shall develop and implement regulations to ensure compliance with state law regarding racial profiling.
 Peace officers employed by the College District shall not initiate any law enforcement action based on an individual's race, ethnicity, or national origin.